 "Getting involved can easily expand your circle of friends, and is a great way to stay motivated about your personal or academic interests, even if you’re still deciding," she says.
-"Currently I co-advise Student Alliance and the Garden Club and it is life giving!
+"Currently I co-advise Student Government and the Garden Club and it is life giving!
 If you're curious about how to get involved, stop in and we’ll talk!"

 Working in the office of Student Life allows Ashley to get to know students for who they are individually and who they aspire to be.
 She knows that building community with staff and faculty on campus is important for a student's academic and personal development.